Blendify/blender-manual/trunk/blender_docs/manual/editors/file_browser/introduction.rst

 - Picking new locations for existing file-paths (images, video's, fonts... etc).
 - Browsing inside other blend-files, when using :doc:`Linked Libraries </data_system/linked_libraries>`.

-You can also keep the file selector open, as with any other editor type.
+You can also keep the File Browser open, as with any other editor type.
 In this case the buttons to load a files is removed.

 The main purpose of this is to be able to drag media files.